docker/docs/content/engine/swarm/services.md

 To publish a service's ports externally to the swarm, use the `--publish <PUBLISHED-PORT>:<SERVICE-PORT>` flag.
-The swarm makes the service accessible at the published port **on every swarm node**.
+The swarm makes the service accessible at the published port on every swarm node.
 If an external host connects to that port on any swarm node, the routing mesh routes it to a task.
 The external host does not need to know the IP addresses or internally-used ports of the service tasks to interact with the service.
 When a user or process